 The North Dakota Bar Exam assesses whether or not a candidate is competent to practice law in North Dakota.
 Students that pass the North Dakota Bar Exam receive a portable score that may also qualify them to practice law in other states administering the Uniform Bar Exam (UBE).

 For more information on the North Dakota Bar Exam, visit the official North Dakota Bar Examination site.
 To learn more about the Uniform Bar Exam (UBE), check out related articles on the AdaptiBar Blog.

 Interested in North Dakota Bar Exam pass rates?
-We've collected the North Dakota Bar Exam statistics dating back to 2002: North Dakota Bar Exam Results
+We've collected the North Dakota Bar Exam statistics dating back to 2004: North Dakota Bar Exam Results